nuomi/nuomi.github.com/projects/android/rom-hack-howto/index.md

 [[REF] CWM - Clockworkmode menu options & Partitions– GENERAL KNOWLEDGE - xda-developers]( http://forum.xda-developers.com/showthread.php?t=1542857)

+# HBOOT/FASTBOOT/RECOVERY

+__HBOOT__ is bootloader.
+It lives inside NAND's first partition, mtd0 (if partition map is MTD).
+It is loaded in memory (RAM) when device is switched ON.
+Its jobs are:

+* Check the Hardware.
+* Initialize the Hardware.
+* Start the Operating System (Either Android or Recovery).
+* HBOOT can also support doing more than this like flashing ROMs.

+Something More: Nandroid backup and restore don't touch HBOOT.

+__HBOOT__ is manufacturer specific term.. generally used by HTC.

+__Fastboot__ is protocol used to update the flash filesystem in Android devices from a host over USB.
+It allows flashing of unsigned partition images.
+It is disabled in the production G1 devices since USB support is disabled in the bootloader[1].
+This can be changed if you get root on the device.
+See also [2] Source(s): Android solutions

+	usage: fastboot [ <option> ] <command>

+	commands:
+	 update <filename>                        reflash device from update.zip
+	 flashall                                 'flash boot' + 'flash system'
+	 flash <partition> [ <filename> ]         write a file to a flash partition erase <partition>                        erase a flash partition
+	 getvar <variable>                        display a bootloader variable
+	 boot <kernel> [ <ramdisk> ]              download and boot kernel flash:raw boot <kernel> [ <ramdisk> ]    create bootimage and flash it devices                                  list all connected devices
+	 reboot                                   reboot device normally
+	 reboot-bootloader                        reboot device into bootloader

+	options:
+	 -w                                       erase userdata and cache
+	 -s <serial number>                       specify device serial number -p <product>                             specify product name
+	 -c <cmdline>                             override kernel commandline

+Developers who are creating new images to try out very often can remove their boot and recovery images which will force the phone to enter bootloader mode every time you boot.
+To fix this, you would reflash the boot and recovery images back allowing the phone to boot normally.

+	$ fastboot erase boot
+	$ fastboot erase recovery

+# CID

+#SPL

 #CyanogenMod

 CyanogenMod is an aftermarket firmware for a number of cell phones based on the open-source Android operating system.
 It offers features not found in the official Android based firmwares of vendors of these cell phones.